 (d) you have a legal right to end the contract because we have materially breached the contract.

-8.5 Ending the contract after the Minimum Term.
-If we are not at fault and none of the reasons listed in clauses 8.2 apply, you must give us 1 month's notice if you want to terminate after expiry of the Minimum Term.
+9.3 Ending the contract because you have changed your mind – residential products only.
+If we are not at fault and none of the reasons listed in clause 9.2 apply, you must give us 1 month’s notice if you want to terminate your contract.
 The contract will not end until 1 calendar month after the day on which you contact us.
 For example, if you tell us you want to end the contract on 4 February, we will continue to supply the service until 3 March.
-We will only charge you for supplying the services up to 3 March and will refund any sums you have paid in advance for the supply of the services after 3 March.
+We will only charge youfor supplying the services up to 3 March.

-9.2 How we make any refunds which are due to you.
+10.2 How we make any refunds which are due to you.
 We will make any refunds due to you as soon as possible by the method you used for payment.
-If you are exercising your right to cancel within the initial 14-day cancellation period, then any refund due to you will be made within 14 days of you telling us you have changed your mind.
+If you are exercising your right to cancel within the applicable initial cancellation period in accordance with clause 1.5 or 1.6, then any refund due to you will be made within 14 days of your telling us you have changed your mind.

 (c) you do not, within a reasonable time, allow us access to your property to install, activate and supply the services;

-10.2 You must compensate us if you break the contract.
-If we end the contract in the situations set out in clause 10.1 We will refund any money you have paid in advance for any services which we have not provided but we may deduct or charge reasonable compensation for the net costs which we may incur as a result of your breaking the contract, including costs of installation and interest payable on overdue charges (see clause 3.9).
-If we have to end the contract during the Minimum Term because you have broken it, we are entitled to charge you the cost of installing and activating the services.
+11.2 You must compensate us if you break the contract.
+If we end the contract in the situations set out in clause 11.1 we will refund any money you have paid in advance for any services which we have not provided but we may deduct or charge reasonable compensation for the net costs which we may incur as a result of your breaking the contract, including costs of installation and interest payable on overdue charges (see clause 4.8).
+If we have to end the contractduring any Minimum Term because you have broken it, we are entitled to charge you the cost of installing and activating the services.